Alliaria petiolata (garlic mustard)

 - Difficult/costly to control

-UsesTop of page The leaves of the plant just prior to flowering have a higher vitamin C content than oranges and more vitamin A than spinach (Zennie and Ogzewalla, 1977) and the species has considerable nutritional value when used in salads.
+Garlic mustard’s flower, leaf and young fruit are used raw or cooked both as a vegetable and for flavouring.
+The leaves and flowers have mild aromatic taste and flavour and are used as a spice and flavouring in cooked foods.
+Leaves are used as a winter salad vegetable and as a flavouring in cooked food.
+The leaves of the plant just prior to flowering have a higher vitamin C content than oranges and more vitamin A than spinach (Zennie and Ogzewalla, 1977) and the species has considerable nutritional value when used in salads.
+Leaves give a mild garlic- mustard flavour to a dish.
+The leaves are commonly used to flavour stews and soups and also used as a stuffing in snacks.
+Leaves are stir-fried along with other vegetables for a healthy garlic-mustard-flavoured side dish (Ravindran, 2017).
 Grieve (1959) reported that rural people often used the plant in the preparation of sauces, hence the common name 'sauce alone', and noted that the plant also had traditional medicinal uses.
 The leaves can be used as a sudorific and deobstruent when taken internally, or as an external treatment for gangrene and ulcers.
-Leaf juices taken alone or boiled in a syrup with honey were used in treating dropsy.
+Leaf juices taken alone or boiled in a syrup with honey were used to treat dropsy.

 Uses ListTop of page

 - Spices and culinary herbs